 Chapter 9 (Noise & Vibration) reports that with mitigation in place, during the Construction Phase of the Proposed Scheme, noise levels at properties closest to working areas will be temporarily increased.
-The construction working hours will be time-restricted and subject to planning conditions.
+The construction working hours will be time restricted and subject to planning conditions.
 Construction working hours will be restricted to between 07:00 and 23:00 on weekdays, and between 08:00 and 16:30 on Saturdays.
 Night-time and Sunday working may be required to minimise the impact on road traffic movements during the daytime, for example at busy road junctions and in commercial areas, and for such works as pavement / road surfacing.
 Any such working hours outside the normal construction working hours will be discussed with the local authority.
-The planning of such works will take consideration of sensitive receptors, in particular any nearby residential areas.
-The most appropriate noise mitigation measures for each works area will be determined taking account of the various control measures included within Section 9.5 (Mitigation and Monitoring Measures) of Chapter 9 (Noise & Vibration), and Appendix A5.1 CEMP in Volume 4 of this EIAR.
+The planning of such works will take consideration of sensitive receptors, in particular any nearby residential areas The most appropriate noise mitigation measures for each works area will be determined taking account of the various control measures included within Chapter 9 (Noise & Vibration), and Appendix A5.1 CEMP in Volume 4 of this EIAR.
 Noise from evening activities such as some road widening and utility diversions, is predicted to be reduced by 10 dB through mitigation.
-The effect would be to reduce the distance of receptors exposed to a 65 dB L{Aeq.4hr} level of noise from 40m to within 20m for the noisiest activities.
-65 dB LAeq.4hr is the guideline level of noise in the TII guidelines for construction noise (NRA 2014).
+The effect would be to reduce the distance of receptors exposed to a 65 dB L{Aeq,4hr} level of noise from up to 75m to within 25m for the noisiest activities.
 Given the linear nature of the works, noise emissions related to construction works will be of temporary impact at any one area as the works progress along the length of the Proposed Scheme, further limiting the number of people exposed to noise at any given time.
-Without mitigation, properties up to 50m from road widening and utility diversion works could be exposed to 75 dB L{Aeq,12hr} (TII guideline level for daytime construction noise, (NRA 2014)).
-However, with the mitigation identified in Section 9.5 (Mitigation and Monitoring Measures) of Chapter 9 (Noise & Vibration), and Appendix A5.1 CEMP in Volume 4 of this EIAR, the noise levels would be limited to such a degree that only properties up to 15m from road widening and utility diversion works could be exposed to 75 dB LAeq,12hr.
-The noise chapter assesses the worst-case residual noise impacts as negative, moderate to significant and temporary.
+Without mitigation, properties up to 50m from road widening and utility diversion works could be exposed to 75 dB L{Aeq,12hr}.
+However, with the mitigation identified in Chapter 9 (Noise & Vibration), and Appendix A5.1 CEMP in Volume 4 of this EIAR, the noise levels would be limited to such a degree that only properties up to 15m from road widening and utility diversion works could be exposed to 75 dB LAeq,12hr.
+The noise chapter assesses the worst-case residual noise impacts as Negative, Moderate to Significant and Temporary.

 The construction noise impacts may in some places be above the guidelines associated with health effects.
-In terms of effects on health, there is potential for occasional sleep disturbance at night for residents who live within approximately 20m of the Proposed Scheme, and during the day for shift workers.
+In terms of effects on health, there is potential for occasional sleep disturbance at night for residents who live within approximately 25m of the Proposed Scheme, and during the day for shift workers.
 Other health outcomes are likely to be annoyance and temporary psychological stress as a reaction to noise.
 There is no evidence for significant effects on health outcomes from transient levels of annoyance or occasional sleep disturbance.
 People likely to be more sensitive to these impacts could include those with ASD (autism spectrum disorder) and those who suffer from anxiety.
 The potential noise impacts will be temporary, and therefore unlikely to be attributable to a change in health status for the general resident population, although sensitive individuals are likely to experience a degree of annoyance, which may result in some complaints.
 On this basis, the potential impact of noise and vibration on population health will be Negative, Moderate and Temporary on the neighbouring population.